poppinlp/js-api-generator/README.md

 The request method such as `post`.
 Ignore case.

-#### type {String}

-The alias for `method`.
-[DEPRECATED]

-#### needs {Object | Array}
+#### needs {Object}

 Default: `{}`

-If this is an array, strings in it will be used as property name to check existent and not empty in request data.
-[DEPRECATED]

-If this is an object, the key will be used as property name and the value as variable type(or type list) for data check. `Any` will be used if can't match any option.
+For all key-value pair, the key will be used as property name and the value as variable type(or type list) for data check. `Any` will be used if can't match any option.
 Supported variable type check list:

 - String
 - Number